Hasuzawa/central_repository/README.md

 - dark mode.
 Less eye fatigue, heat and energy for the same experience.
 - localStorage.
 Likely an overkill for what can be done in one click.
 - Figma prototype.
 First time using Figma.
 It has list, scrolling, page transition and interactive button.
+- cypress testing.
+I have used Jest before but cypress is even more powerful.
+- high accessibility.
+The whole site can be navigated by [tab] and [enter/return] key alone.

 ## Wireframe/Prototype